se1tovvv/minigpt/README.md

-# minigpt
+# MiniJarvis
-MiniGPT is a **real-time voice assistant** built using an ESP32, an I2S microphone and speaker, and a Python server running OpenAI APIs.
+MiniJarvis is a **real-time voice assistant** built using an ESP32, an I2S microphone and speaker, and a Python server running OpenAI APIs.
 It listens to the user, live-transcribes speech using Vosk, sends the text to GPT, and replies back **with both OLED text and spoken audio